-Therapeutic guidelines: antibiotic (Therapeutic Guidelines Limited 2014) recommend the use of oral agents such as doxycycline or amoxycillin (alternatively, erythromycin or roxithromycin).
+Therapeutic guidelines: antibiotic (Therapeutic Guidelines Limited 2014) recommend the use of oral agents such as amoxycillin or doxycycline.
 If patients do not respond, or if resistant organisms are suspected, amoxycillin-clavulanate should be prescribed.
-If pneumonia, pseudomonas or staphylococci is suspected, appropriate antibiotics should be used.
+If pneumonia, Pseudomonas or staphylococci are suspected, appropriate antibiotics should be used.

-Typically, a course of treatment should be over seven to 10 days.
+Typically, a course of treatment should be at least five days.
 A response is usually seen within three to five days, and a change of antibiotic should be considered if the response is unsatisfactory.
-If parenteral administration was commenced, oral treatment should be substituted within 72 hours.
-An historical population-based cohort study (Roede 2008) [evidence level III-2] found that co-treatment of an acute exacerbation with oral corticosteroids and oral antibiotics significantly increased the time to subsequent exacerbations (median 312 versus 418 days, p<0.001 to next compared to oral corticosteroids alone).
+An historical population-based cohort study (Roede 2008) [evidence level III-2] found that co-treatment of an exacerbation with oral corticosteroids and oral antibiotics significantly increased the time to subsequent exacerbations (median 312 versus 418 days, p < 0.001 to next compared to oral corticosteroids alone).